Benitex/Circulating/README.md

-# Daire
+# Circulating

-Daire is a simple game currently in development, made using Lua and Love2d.
+Circulating is a simple game currently in development, made using Lua and Love2d.
 Available on desktop and mobile devices.

 ## Game description